Military Pay

 Resident - If the taxpayer is a resident of West Virginia and physically present for more than 30 days they are subject to West Virginia income tax on all income regardless of the source.
 This includes active duty military pay.

-To subtract this income in TaxSlayer Pro, from the West Virginia Resident Tax Return menu select:
+To subtract active duty military income in TaxSlayer Pro, from the West Virginia Resident Tax Return menu select:

 - Subtractions to Income